-Stations known to understand only v2.0.
+List stations known to understand only v2.0.

 When trying to connect to them, use only v2.0 without trying v2.2 first.
-This can speed up connections to specific stations with outdated implementations without disabling the newer version for stations that understand it.
+This can speed up connections to specific stations with outdated implementations.

 Multiple addresses can be listed on one line or in multiple V20 lines.